 - Adjustments to Care: As needs evolve, adjustments to the care plan may be necessary, including the need for more intensive care or a different type of facility.

-Importance of Long-Term Care Planning:
+Importance of Long-Term Care Planning

 - Peace of Mind: Having a long-term care plan in place provides individuals and families with confidence that they will be prepared for future care needs, reducing anxiety about the unknown.